knative/func/docs/reference/func_deploy.md

   -b, --builder string          Builder to use when creating the function's container.
 Currently supported builders are "pack" and "s2i". (default "pack")
       --builder-image string    Specify a custom builder image for use by the builder other than its default. ($FUNC_BUILDER_IMAGE)
+  -c, --confirm                 Prompt to confirm options interactively ($FUNC_CONFIRM)
+      --domain string           Domain to use for the function's route.
+Cluster must be configured with domain matching for the given domain (ignored if unrecognized) ($FUNC_DOMAIN)
-  -c, --confirm                 Prompt to confirm options interactively ($FUNC_CONFIRM) -e, --env stringArray         Environment variable to set in the form NAME=VALUE.
+  -e, --env stringArray         Environment variable to set in the form NAME=VALUE.
 You may provide this flag multiple times for setting multiple environment variables.
 To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
   -t, --git-branch string       Git revision (branch) to be used when deploying via the Git repository ($FUNC_GIT_BRANCH) -d, --git-dir string          Directory in the Git repository containing the function (default is the root) ($FUNC_GIT_DIR)